Economy of Saint Martin (island): History

 In the 1630s just after colonization by the Dutch, the Dutch West India Company started major salt mining operations on the island which in turn made the island more attractive to the Spanish (who wanted to control the salt trade, a fifteen-year war ensued).
 When the Spanish left in 1648, the Dutch and the French re-established their presence.
 By the late 17th century cotton, tobacco and sugar were cultivated on the island.

 Until the 1950s, the economic activity of the island is based on two main activities, agriculture (sugar) and the exploitation of salt.

 At the beginning of the 20th century, Saint Martin went through an economic slump because the salt works only provided a living for a limited population and the work was seasonal.
 The poorer segments of the population migrated to work on neighbouring islands.

 The Second World War took the island out of its isolation.
 In 1939, the island became duty-free, making transactions inexpensive.
 During and after the war, the trade with the USA intensified to the point that they became the sole provider of the island because of the blockade of the Allied Forces.
 This period was prosperous for many traders of merchandise such as cigarettes, fabrics, and food.

 When peace returned, the island took advantage of an American tourism market attracted by the Caribbean climate and environment.

 From 1950 to 1970, the hotel development was mainly in the Dutch part.
 Then, tax exemption laws allowed a real estate boom on the French side.

 The main commercial centers are Philipsburg and Simpson Bay on Dutch/South side and Marigot and Grand Case on the French/North side of the island.

 Currencies

 The official currency and legal tender in the Collectivity of Saint Martin (French north) is the euro which replaced the French franc in 2002.
 Saint Martin is part of the eurozone, and is part of the European Union.
 It is outside the Schengen Area and the EU VAT Area.

-In Sint Maarten (Dutch south), the Netherlands Antillean guilder (ANG) has been the official currency since 1940.
+In Sint Maarten (Dutch south), the Netherlands Antillean guilder (ANG) has been the official currency since 1940 until 2025, when it was replaced by the Caribbean Guilder (XCG).
 It is pegged to the United States dollar.
 Sint Maarten is not part of the EU or Eurozone.

 The US dollar is also commonly used on both sides of the island.